-Due to the measures surrounding Covid-19, PREMIUM may look slightly different in the coming period from previous years.
+Due to potential future measures surrounding Covid-19, PREMIUM might again look slightly different in the coming period.

 At the time of writing this handbook, most components of the programme, such as workshops and central events are planned to take physically place at EDLAB's Tapijn X building or at external venues, while others might be organized in an online setting, depending on the preferences of the participants (such as team meetings, client meetings and/or meetings with the Coach).